Washington Artillery Uniforms

 Civil War Era

 Washington Artillery uniforms changed to regulation CSA models after confusion at the battle of Manassas at the beginning of the War Between the States.
-Their militia blue coats looked too much like the federal uniforms of the North.

 Civil War Enlistedman's Shell Jacket